padresmurfa/yapl/01_introduction.md

 # 1.6.
 Explicit Precedence

 YAPL avoids implicit precedence rules that may vary between different programming languages.
-The basic mathematical operators are however supported (+, -, *, /)
+The precedence of basic mathematical operators are however supported (+, -, *, /)

+The order of operations must otherwise be made explicit, e.g. through the use of parenthesis.